It’s understandable, things get in the way…

 Have a great rest of your week and weekend!

 Stay Safe & Compliant!

 P.S.
-Most of the people, that receive my emails already know and understand the importance of fire alarm works being carried out properly, so if you know of anyone who doesn’t and might benefit from being informed about this, feel free to send them my way, I’ll send them the emails too.
+Most of the people, that read our posts already know and understand the importance of fire alarm works being carried out properly, so if you know of anyone who doesn’t and might benefit from being informed about this, feel free to send them my way, I’ll send them the emails too.

 P.P.S.
 Here’s a short video on how to carry out your weekly fire alarm test: